The Complete Guide to eCommerce Subscriptions

 Tool recommendation: Littledata

-Littledata is an integration that standardizes eCommerce data on your Google Analytics dashboard and gives you snapshots of your eCommerce performance.
+Littledata is an integration that standardizes eCommerce data on your Google Analytics dashboard and gives you a single source of truth for accurate data.

 7. Contact center as a service (CCaaS) software